Vorticode/solarite/docs/index.md

    3. Do not have any attributes created by expressions.
 3. Modify any node, as long as you restore its previous position and attributes before `render()` is called again.

-This example creates a list as a Classless Element and demonstrates which manual DOM operations are allowed.
+This example creates a list inside a `div` element and demonstrates which manual DOM operations are allowed.

 ```javascript
 import {r} from './dist/Solarite.js';